 Safety and mobility is another key issue.

 The proposed direct connectors at the interchange of US 290 and SH 71 are needed to safely handle the turning movements between the two highways.
 The mainlanes of US 290 will need to be at a different level from the frontage road turning lanes between SH 71 as well.
-Alternative A proposes depressing the US 290 mainlanes under the SH 71 frontage road turning lanes, while Alternative C would elevate the US 290 mainlanes over the SH 71 frontage road turning lanes.
+The Build Alternative proposes depressing the US 290 mainlanes under the SH 71 frontage road turning lanes.